zarzar94/lotusfinalversion/ARD.md

 - `BrowserRouter` with `basename` derived from `import.meta.env.BASE_URL` for subpath deployments (GitHub Pages / custom base paths).

 ### 2.2 Backend (Express + MongoDB)

+Deployment note: the backend runs as a separate service; the `backend/` directory is a reference implementation and is not part of the frontend build.

 **Server entry**
 - `backend/src/index.js` mounts all API routes under `/api/*`, with: